 Most U.S. dollar-paid employees of Exxon Mobil Corporation and participating affiliates are eligible.
 The person must be on the employer's books and records as an employee.

-The following are not eligible to participate in the Medical Plan: leased employees as defined in the Internal Revenue Code, barred employees, or special agreement persons as defined in the Medical Plan document.
+The following are not eligible to participate in the Medical Plan: leased employees as defined in the Code, barred employees, or special agreement persons as defined in the Medical Plan document.
 Generally, special-agreement persons are persons paid by the company on a commission basis, persons working for an unaffiliated company that provides services to the company, and persons working for the company pursuant to a contract that excludes coverage of benefits.

 Eligible family members are generally your: